Creative Writing Workshops

-We're delighted to announce that due to popular demand we're adding a second course of our new online writing workshop STARTING YOUR NOVEL.
-Our second 10-week course begins January 5th and will bring you together with other like-minded writers in a guided workshop format online via Zoom.
-The course will be taught by local author Dr. Louise Tucker and is aimed expressly at those aspiring to write longer form fiction.
-If you've been sitting on that novel idea, why not take the plunge this winter during lockdown and join our supportive writing community?
+Our hugely popular course STARTING YOUR NOVEL begins Monday April 12th and run to June 28th (with a break for both bank holidays.)
+The 10-week course will bring you together with other like-minded writers in a guided workshop format online via Zoom and is taught by local author Dr. Louise Tucker.
+The course is aimed expressly at those aspiring to write longer form fiction.
+If you've been sitting on that novel idea, why not take the plunge now and join our supportive writing community?

 ABOUT THE COURSE:

 Have you always wanted to write a novel, but never had the time?
 Or, perhaps, you have an idea for a book but don’t know how to find your voice?
 If you have ever wanted to tell a story but are unsure how to begin, this course is for you.
 It will kick-start your book, giving you the confidence to find and shape an idea, write a first draft and learn the steps required to take an idea from draft through to publication.

 Through reading and writing exercises, and by exploring books, films and songs, the weekly lessons will help you find your creative voice, build a writing habit that works with your daily life and develop that vague idea in your head into something real on the page.
 Take the first steps towards writing your novel in this encouraging and engaging workshop.

 The workshop will meet online for ten sessions on Monday evenings from 6.30-8.30pm starting April 12th through June 28th (with a break for both bank holidays) and will be limited to 12 participants.
 Over the course of the ten weeks each writer will submit material for the group's consideration as well as give and receive feedback on their work.
 Cost is £295 including VAT.
 To sign up click HERE.